-God ask the prophet Jeremiah if there is anything too hard for him to do.
-Nothing is impossible with God (Luke 1:37), because he is all powerful.
+God asks the prophet, Jeremiah, if there is anything too hard for him to do.
+Nothing is impossible with God (Luke 1:37) because he is all-powerful.
 We should be like Paul, who knows his God very well.
-His words, "And my God", denote a strong knowledge with his God.
-He knows that his God is not poor, but have a glorious riches in Christ Jesus that will supply the needs of the Philippian church.
-It is very important that we should know our God to overcome and live a life free from envy.
+His words, "And my God", denote a strong knowledge of his God.
+He knows that his God is not poor, but has glorious riches in Christ Jesus that will supply the needs of the Philippian church.
+We must know our God to overcome and live a life free from envy.
 God ends envy.

 Rosualdo Ponce (author) from Gawad Kalinga Village Ticad, Bantayan, Cebu, Philippines on April 11, 2015:

 Thanks for your encouraging comment Pastor Ron.
 God bless you, your household, and the church under your care.